Kawasaki Frontale: Top flight return and AFC Champions League debut (2004–2007)

-Prominence era under Toru Oniki (2017–2024)
+Domestic domination under Toru Oniki (2017–2024)

-After two more second-place finishes in 2008 and 2009, Kawasaki finally won the title in 2017, coming from behind to upstage bitter rivals Kashima Antlers after they were held to a draw at Júbilo Iwata, 16 seasons and 40 years after their first promotion to the top division.
+Frontale’s fortunes changed dramatically in 2017 under the helms of manager, Toru Oniki.
+The club went on to win its first-ever J1 League title in the 2017 season, finishing ahead of rivals after years of near misses.
+After two second-place finishes in 2008 and 2009, Kawasaki finally won the league, coming from behind to upstage bitter rivals Kashima Antlers after they were held to a draw at Júbilo Iwata, 16 seasons and 40 years after their first promotion to the top division.

 Kawasaki became the first team to win four J1 titles in a five-year span.
 They came up short multiple times (2000, 2007, 2009 and 2017) but won their first J.League Cup in 2019, beating Hokkaido Consadole Sapporo on penalties.
 In 2020, they successfully won their third J1 League title with 83 points, staying 17 points clear off the runners-up, Gamba Osaka.
 They made sure of the title with four games to spare, which was a record under the 34-match league format.
 With a player depth not being restricted to the starting XI, Frontale managed to get the best out of the five substitutions allowed by the J. League, per FIFA recommendation, instated after the COVID-19 outbreak.
 A good example was a breakout season by Kaoru Mitoma, who started more matches on the bench than in the starting XI.

 In 2021, Frontale won their first title of the year in the opening match of the season, beating Gamba Osaka 3–2 in the 2021 Japanese Super Cup.

 Raised standards, eye-catching performances, and increase of national team level players coming from Frontale led foreign clubs to pay attention to their players.
 Among the most significant departures, Frontale saw two major talents leaving the club mid-season.
 Kaoru Mitoma was included in the 2020 J.League Best XI in his first full season as a professional despite playing less than half of his matches as a starter for Frontale, being signed by Brighton & Hove Albion of the Premier League.
 The second one was midfielder, Ao Tanaka.
 The 2020 J.League Rookie of the Year which quickly earned his spot on the starting XI after turning professional, transferring to Fortuna Düsseldorf of 2.
 Bundesliga on loan, which later would have his deal turning permanent.
 They weren't the only departures leaving a mark on the team, as they followed Hidemasa Morita to Europe, as the latter went on to sign for Santa Clara of the Primeira Liga.